Welcome to the 7th of our 12 weeks of Artful Summer!

 - When you’re speaking somewhere

 A headshot is exactly what it sounds like – a picture of your head! 😀 These are very useful.
 If you give a talk somewhere — and I encourage you, especially graduating seniors, to look for these kinds of opportunities, they’re all over! — they may use a photo of you on their website and/or printed material.
-In both cases your image might only be 1″ tall or so.
+In both cases, your image might only be 1″ tall or so.
 With such a tiny image, if the photo of you is any wider than just your head, your face will only be a couple of pixels.
 A headshot is the perfect thing to have for applications like this, for social media etc.

 Think in career terms.
-Take an image if yourself that presents you in the best light.
+Take an image of yourself that presents you in the best light.
 If your career is Tattoo Artist, that’s one look to think about and cultivate.
 Most of you are looking at more traditional careers than that and more traditional images (even if “boring” 😛 ) will serve you well.
 Try to take a great picture.
 If you’ve got a real camera, awesome!
 Most of you probably don’t.
 That’s fine.
 Try to take a good phone picture.

 One thing that really ruins a headshot is a busy background.
 They’re distracting!
 There are 2 ways that professional photographers solve this.
 The first is a portrait background in a photo studio.
 This can be a gigantic roll of colored paper or a painted canvas background.
 In both cases, it’s clean and minimal and lets all the attention be on you.

 The other solution in professional photography is Shallow Depth of Field or Background Blur.
 By blurring the background, you soften all that distraction and, again, let your face shine through.
 Background Blur is also known as Bokeh.
 Until recently you couldn’t do this with a phone because to get it you need physically large and expensive “glass” (lenses).
-Higher-end phones today have Fokeh (“fake bokeh”) which is achieved not through large glass, but through computational photography.
+Higher-end phones today have Fokeh (“fake bokeh”).
+Fokeh is achieved not through large glass, but through computational photography.
 Phone cameras optically suck compared to “real” cameras.
 However, the computational photography in phones blows away the crude computation in the best cameras from Sony, Canon, Nikon, et al.

 If your phone has Fokeh, give it a try.
-Results can range all the way from Lame to Awesome!
+Results can range all the way from lame to awesome!
 If your phone doesn’t, no worries.
 Look for a very simple, neutral background.
 It’s unlikely that you’ll have photography lights, but use house lamps, utility lights, whatever you’ve got to add a bit of light.
 Outdoors, shade is usually a good way to avoid harsh shadows.

 Please don’t just flip through your phone photos and turn in the crappiest photo of yourself you can find.
 Take some time and create an image you’d actually want to use on your Resume, Website, LinkedIn, Speaker Posters, etc.